Ernst von Possart

 In 1868 Possart married opera singer Anna Deinet.
-In 1875 their daughter Ernestine von Possart (1875-1946) was born.
+In 1875 their daughter Ernestine (1875–1946) was born.
 Ernestine was married to operatic tenor Robert Hutt and also had a highly successful career as an operatic soprano, using the stage name Ernesta Delsarta.
-In 1883 Possart and Deinet divorced, but the couple reconciled and were remarried in New York City in 1888.
-Possart died in Munich, Germany at age 79.
+In 1883, Possart and Deinet divorced, but the couple reconciled and were remarried in New York City in 1888.
+Possart died in Munich, Germany, at age 79.